-The Tidal Automation™ platform links, automates, and orchestrates business processes running not just in Microsoft Azure but across other public and private clouds, hybrid environments, on-prem, and SaaS applications.
+The Tidal Automation™ platform links, automates and orchestrates business processes running not just in Microsoft Azure but across other public and private clouds, hybrid environments, on-premises and SaaS applications.
 Tidal automates integrated workflows across all of these environments with a single-pane-of-glass view of all workload activities in addition to support of time- and event-based scheduling.

-Tidal can automate complex cross-application workflows that run inside Azure and also run in other cloud/on-premise environments, providing a single-pane-of-glass view into the entire workflow.
+Tidal can automate complex cross-application workflows that run inside Azure and also run in other cloud/on-premises environments, providing a single-pane-of-glass view into the entire workflow.
 Tidal executes rigorously and reliably each and every time, supporting up to 1+ million jobs per day.
-What’s more, Tidal supports time-based, dependency-based, and event-based scheduling as well as batch scheduling, accurately and reliably automating the most complex cross-application workflows.
+What’s more, Tidal supports time-based, dependency-based and event-based scheduling as well as batch scheduling, accurately and dependably automating the most complex cross-application workflows.

-Tidal supports sophisticated calendaring functionality that easily accommodates complex instructions, conditional situations, and nested hierarchies.
-We can optimize infrastructure and staff resources further with customizable notifications and automated error recovery when task failures occur.
+Tidal supports sophisticated calendaring functionality that easily accommodates complex instructions, conditional situations and nested hierarchies.
+You can optimize infrastructure and staff resources further with customizable notifications and automated error recovery when task failures occur.